Mortimer Market Centre

 Did you know that eating healthily boosts the immune system and can help combat depression and stress?
 A dietician can offer practical guidance to help you make appropriate lifestyle and food choices.
 Dieticians base their advice on the most up-to-date public health and scientific research on food, health and disease.

 The Bloomsbury Clinic has a resident Dietician.
 You can be referred by your clinician or one of the nurses.

-Alternatively, the patient representatives can also refer you to The Food Chain – an external charitable organisation which can offer you nutritional advice, meal planning and cookery lessons.
+Alternatively, The Peer Support workers can also refer you to The Food Chain – an external charitable organisation which can offer you nutritional advice, meal planning and cookery lessons.

 The British Dieticians Association explains:

 “Dieticians are the only qualified health professionals that assess, diagnose and treat dietary and nutritional problems at an individual and wider public health level.

 They work with both healthy and sick people.
 Dieticians are trained (minimum requirement is a BSc in dietetics) , are the only nutrition professionals to be regulated by law, and are governed by an ethical code to ensure that they always work to the highest standard.
 Dieticians work in the NHS, private practice, industry, education, research, sport, media, public relations, publishing and government.
 Dieticians advise and influence food and health policy across the spectrum from government, to local communities and individuals”

 There is lots of useful information on their website: https://www.bda.uk.com/